intel-analytics/ipex-llm/docker/chronos-nightly/README.md

 ```

 ## Use Chronos
-A conda environment is created for you automatically. `bigdl-chronos` and all of its depenencies are installed inside this environment.
+A conda environment is created for you automatically. `bigdl-chronos` and the necessary depenencies (based on the build args) are installed inside this environment.
 ```bash
 (chronos) root@cpx-3:/opt/work#
 ```

 ## Run unitest examples on Jupyter Notebook for a quick use
+>To use jupyter notebook, you need to specify the build arg `extra_dep` to `y`.

 You can run these on Jupyter Notebook on single node server if you pursue a quick use on Chronos.
 ```bash
 (chronos) root@cpx-3:/opt/work# cd /opt/work/colab-notebook #Unitest examples are here.